HowIsThisNotTaken/sourcebans-extended/README.md

 There isn't any adding group function, sorry.

-There isn't any noclip function, just use the default noclip key.
+There isn't any noclip command, just use the default noclip key.

 In essence, check all files if they are using the correct meta function.